 Pesticide applicators in agriculture (ground and aerial) and outside agriculture (vegetation management for right-of-way and invasive species, mosquito control, vegetation management, turf and ornamental grass) use FieldCheck before they spray.

-Producers of sensitive and specialty crops, including fruit, vegetables and organic crops, as well as producers of conventional (not tolerant to herbicides) row crops, use DriftWatch to map their crops.
+Producers of sensitive and specialty crops, including fruit, vegetables and organic crops, as well as producers of conventional and herbicide tolerant row crops, use DriftWatch to map their crops.
 After incorporating conventional row crops into DriftWatch, the use of the former CropCheck registry has been discontinued.

 Commercial and hobby beekeepers use BeeCheck to map their apiaries.